Oyster card: Adult single fares

 Cash is no longer accepted on London's buses and trams and, in order to encourage passengers to use Oyster or contactless, cash fares for tubes and trains are generally much more expensive than PAYG fares.
 A contactless debit or credit card can be used in place of an Oyster card at the same fare.

-The single Oyster fare for a bus or tram journey is £1.65, although the Hopper fare rules allow unlimited bus and tram journeys within one hour of first touching in for no additional cost.
+The single Oyster fare for a bus or tram journey is £1.75, although the Hopper fare rules allow unlimited bus and tram journeys within one hour of first touching in for no additional cost.
+(To allow for disputes over clock settings, the system uses a time limit of 62 minutes.)
 Passengers need to touch in using the same card on all the bus and tram journeys made and any free fares are applied automatically.

-Using PAYG, a single trip on the tube within zone 1 costs £2.50 (compared to £6.30 if paid by cash).
-Tube journeys within any other single zone cost £1.80 at peak times and £1.60 off peak (£6.30 for cash at any time).
+Using PAYG, a single trip on the tube within zone 1 costs £2.80 peak / £2.70 off-peak (compared to £6.70 if paid by cash).
+Tube journeys within any other single zone cost £1.90 at peak times and £1.80 off peak (£6.70 for cash at any time).
 Journeys in multiple zones are progressively more expensive.